'I Can't Save You' is a tale of a doctor's struggle to save himself, and others

 While acknowledging the deterministic forces that can make or break an aspiring physician, Chin-Quee also affirms individual agency.
 The author embraces two early setbacks in his medical career as learning opportunities — a far cry from the time when he sought to self-destruct in the name of professional vanity.

-Chin-Quee's astute, no-holds-barred insights offers a window into the world of medical practitioners — and also celebrate physician's nuanced and diverse humanity.
+Chin-Quee's astute, no-holds-barred insights offer a window into the world of medical practitioners — and also celebrate the nuanced and diverse humanity of physicians.

 Thúy Đinh is a freelance critic and literary translator.
 Her work can be found at thuydinhwriter.com.
 She tweets @ThuyTBDinh